lakka-switch/documentation/faq.md

 5. After a reboot, it should autoconnect to your device if it's available and still paired

 &nbsp;
+> **How do I setup AirPlay audio ?**

+***

+Open SSH and run the command `pactl load-module module-raop-discover`.
+This will discover all AirPlay receivers on your network and add them as PulseAudio sinks.
+Then, use `pactl` to select the sink corresponding to the desired receiver.

+&nbsp;
 > **How do I shutdown my Switch from Lakka ?**

 ***